 Assets of Community Value

-The Community Right to Bid allows communities and parish councils to nominate buildings or land for listing by the local authority as an "Asset of Community Value".
+The Community Right to Bid allows communities and parish councils to nominate buildings or land for listing by the local authority as an "Asset of Community Value", see My Community - Community Right to Bid.
 An asset can be listed if its principal use (or has recently furthered) their community's social well-being or social interests.

 It aims to keep valued land and buildings such as your local pub, shop, library or football ground in community use.